Master of Science in Nursing

 The University of Texas at Arlington (UT Arlington) College of Nursing and Health Innovation has prepared Nurse Practitioners (NPs), Nursing Administrators, and Nurse Educators since 1975.
 Our faculty are nationally certified in their area of specialization and actively involved in clinical practice.

-With a pass rate on national certification exams of over 96%, graduates of our Nurse Practitioner programs practice in a variety of settings and are hired as expert health care providers.
+Graduates of our Nurse Practitioner programs practice in a variety of settings and are hired as expert health care providers.

 The Nursing Administration Program prepares health care leaders who hold executive positions in a variety of settings.
-These graduates have 100% pass rate on the advanced administration national certification exam.

 Master’s education builds on a foundation of undergraduate nursing education and provides specialty practice with an expanded theoretical and empirical knowledge base.
 The Master of Science in Nursing program prepares Registered Nurses for advanced functional roles that require increased accountability, expertise, and leadership.
 Graduates are prepared to provide evidence-based health care in collaboration with other health care providers and consumers.